 203 Robeson Hall is preferred to Room 203 Robeson Hall

-We use the serial comma: "Basically, students will do course work in three major areas: economics, languages, and history."
+In a departure from AP style, we use the serial comma: "Basically, students will do coursework in three major areas: economics, languages, and history."

 M.S.'s, Ph.D.'s (plurals)

 Plural of a single letter: A's, B's